OscarNavarrolol/newspaper-practice/README.md

-# 📰 Newspaper Management System
+# 📰 Newspaper practice System

 Welcome to the **Newspaper Management System**, a fully functional Spring Boot application designed to manage users, news articles, and categories.
 This project demonstrates the power of Spring Boot combined with RESTful APIs for creating a clean and intuitive content management system. 🚀